 The overall original composition context of my research will concentrate around a collection of works that will include a diversity of styles and techniques.
-The rationale for this is to gradually develop ideas towards the most extended work Narrow Rooms, an opera that will be two hours in duration.
+The rationale for this is to gradually develop ideas towards the most extended work Narrow Rooms, an opera that will be ninety minutes in duration.
 I have a schedule in place of pieces that will be written over the research period:

 1. Holding You - 11 string players, Project Instrumental.
 5 minutes.

 2. Verboten (Forbidden) - Thallein chamber ensemble.
 3 minutes.

 3. The Way it is now 7 songs for voice and viola.
 Rose Redgrave, viola, voices: Andrew Hamilton, Robert Nettleship and Murray Ashdown.
 12 minutes.

 4. Ej upp (No Entry in Swedish) solo alto recorder (Chris Orton) 6 minutes.

 Performance during the Frontiers Festival.
 March 2016.